 Best practices to achieve a superior dry trim

 Hang the entire plant upside down at 60 degrees Fahrenheit and 30% humidity for 24 hours.
 The next day, raise the humidity to 50-60% for another five to six days.
 Once dry, carefully buck your flowers and sugar leaves from the stems.
-Depending on the density of the flowers, they should be then be ready to processed by the trimming solution.
+Depending on the density of the flowers, they should be then be ready to be trimmed.

-It is crucial surplus leaves remain soft and bendy in order for the machine to produce a sharp cut.
-If the leaves are too dry, we recommend using a humidifier or a water bottle with a misting nozzle to rehydrate them.
-This will help re-introduce a small amount of moisture to the leaves, ensuring the trimming solution delivers a precise cut.
+If raising the room humidity is not possible, and the leaves are too dry, we recommend using a humidifier or a water bottle with a misting nozzle to rehydrate them.
+This will help re-introduce a small amount of moisture to the leaves, ensuring the trimming machine delivers a precise cut.

 You may prefer to run the machine with the plastic cover off and diverter almost fully open, depending on the density of the flowers.
 Please note the machine operates best when the tumbler is 40-50% full.